Discover Everything You Need to Know about Flying a Cessna 172.

 In this table from the pilot operating manual for the Cessna we can see the most important speeds.
 The other part of this is the air speed indicator colors used as a reference.
 There are several colors giving the pilot a quick visual reference.

-The yellow ark is an area of caution and the max rough air speed should be used in this region so as not to possibly damage the aircraft.
+This Air Speed indicator is what we would see in our 172.
+There are white areas where flaps can be deployed, the green normal operating range.
+The yellow ark is an area of caution, and the max rough air speed should be used in this region so as not to possibly damage the aircraft.
 Beyond this is the limit of the aircrafts safe speed.
 Passing the red line or Vne is flirting with catastrophe.

 Cessna 172 Maneuvering and Aerobatics.

-Note the aircraft is not permitted to loop, barrel roll or aileron roll in the real world but If your in Microsoft Flight Simulator 2020 or X Plane 11 then it certainly is possible.
-To learn these maneuvers there are a lot of videos on YouTube and even LetsFlyVFR has a series of learning to fly videos with some emergency procedures actually flown like engine fails, stuck elevators and fires to mentions a few.
+The Cessna is able to do some basic aerobatics providing the weight of the aircraft is correct.
+Being too heavy can cause additional stress so a pilot must make allowances for this.
+Note the aircraft is not permitted to loop, barrel roll or aileron roll in the real world but if you’re in Microsoft Flight Simulator 2020 or X Plane 11 then it certainly is possible.
+To learn these manoeuvres there are a lot of videos on YouTube and even LetsFlyVFR has a series of learning to fly videos with some emergency procedures actually flown like engine fails, stuck elevators and fires to mentions a few.

 What are the V Speeds of a Cessna 172?